-As technology takes off in the construction industry around project management, BIM, safety solutions, and more, there’s one area where the process remains largely unchanged.
-Even as general contractors become more agile and innovative, the majority of accounting teams are still spending their days cutting paper checks.
+Even though general contractors are more agile and innovative, the majority of accounting teams are still spending their days cutting paper checks.
 When we speak to GCs and industry experts about paying via check, we hear the same thing: it’s just how it’s always been done.

 1. It’s More Secure

-It was believed for a long time that paper checks were the only way to ensure the safe transmittal of funds.
-However, according to the Association of Financial Professionals, fraud risk for checks has actually gone up, rising from 60% in 2013 to 78% in 2017.
+For a long time, paper checks were the primary way to ensure the safe transmittal of funds.
+However, according to the Association of Financial Professionals, fraud risk for checks has increased – rising from 60% in 2013 to 78% in 2017.

 2. It Provides Enhanced Visibility

-When accounting teams process payment with paper checks, they are forced to manually pull together data from the subcontractors’ application for payment, the contract, and compliance documents.
-They may have to pull change orders to confirm amounts and check the math on every line.
-Then, they cut the check separate from those other documents, making it difficult to follow the path of data.
+When accounting teams process payment with paper checks, they’re forced to manually pull together data from the subcontractors’ application for payment, the contract, and compliance documents.
+They may even pull change orders to confirm amounts and check the math on every line.
+Then, they cut the check separate from those other documents, so it’s difficult to follow the path of data.

-A solution like GCPay with electronic payment increases the visibility for general contractors and their subcontractors.
-All the contract data, change orders and compliance information is pre-loaded in GCPay, so all of it can can be easily applied to the application for payment.
+A payment application system with electronic payment options increases the visibility for general contractors and their subcontractors.
+All the contract data, change orders, and compliance information is pre-loaded, so all of it can can be easily applied to the application for payment.
 If there are any disputes or discrepancies, the system will notify the subcontractor that changes need to be made.
-Rather than back and forth email chains that can slow things down for weeks, GCPay helps keep everyone up-to-date on outstanding tasks.
+Rather than email chains that can slow things down, the software helps keep everyone up-to-date on outstanding tasks.
 Once the application for payment is approved, you have the option to release payment electronically.
 All your contract data stays in sync as the electronic payment is administered.
 No manual steps required.